Aliases for KCNS3 Gene

 GeneCards Summary for KCNS3 Gene

-KCNS3 (Potassium Voltage-Gated Channel, Modifier Subfamily S, Member 3) is a Protein Coding gene.
-Among its related pathways are Metabolism and Transmission across Chemical Synapses.
-GO annotations related to this gene include delayed rectifier potassium channel activity and potassium channel regulator activity.
-An important paralog of this gene is KCNB2.
+KCNS3 (Potassium Voltage-Gated Channel Modifier Subfamily S Member 3) is a Protein Coding gene.
+Diseases associated with KCNS3 include Generalized Epilepsy With Febrile Seizures Plus, Type 4.
+Among its related pathways are Metabolism and Dopamine-DARPP32 Feedback onto cAMP Pathway.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and potassium channel regulator activity.
+An important paralog of this gene is KCNS2.